A Universalist’s Response to “Exposing Universalism” by James B. De Young

 “and upon the wicked in the same bodies united again to their spirits which are now to undergo everlasting (aiónios) punishment; and not only, as Plato said, for a period of a thousand years.”

-However, he is contrasting his belief in an eonian period of punishment which ends in annihilation with Plato’s claim that the dead return to life after a period of eonian “intoxication” lasting a thousand years.
-Both Justin Martyr and Plato saw punishment as eonian rather than eternal.
-The difference was that Justin Martyr believed that it resulted in one’s final annihilation rather than coming back to life again after a thousand years as Plato did.
+However, he is contrasting his belief in an eonian period of punishment which ends in annihilation with Plato’s claim that some of the dead return to life after a period of eonian “intoxication” lasting a thousand years.
+Both Justin Martyr and Plato saw the duration as eonian rather than eternal.
+The difference was that Justin Martyr believed that it ended in one’s final annihilation in contrast with Plato who speculated that they came back to life after a thousand years.

 De Young repeatedly complains that Universalists do not quote from some of the more modern lexicons, since they normally include “eternal” “forever” and “everlasting” in their definitions of aión and aiónios. (pp. 42,43,44) However, the sources cited above are among the most respected scholars of all time and are considered by all to be the most reliable.